 In many companies, most of the revenue comes from a small group of sales reps — the old 20/80 adage.

 As I was building the sales organization at my previous company, Datameer, I started to notice the qualities that separate the top 20 percent from the rest of the sales team.

-About 20 percent of sales reps were on board with this – I call them real sales reps and 80 percent that weren’t – who I call “order takers.”
-The 20 percent were willing to step outside of their comfort zone, try something new, be proactive and, overall, possessed more than people skills.
+About 20 percent of sales reps were on board with this — I call them “real” sales reps — and 80 percent who weren’t, I’ll call them “order-takers.”
+The 20 percent who were willing to step outside of their comfort zone, try something new, and be proactive possessed much more than people skills.

-“Order takers” are more common than you may think, as most customers are already 57 percent of the way through the decision-making process when they make contact with a rep. The modern buyer does much of their own due diligence and research on products they’re interested in.
-Many sales reps choose to coast by since the customer takes a more active role in the buying process.
+Order-takers are more common than you may think, as most customers are already 57 percent of the way through the decision-making process when they make contact with a rep. The modern buyer does much of their own due diligence and research on products they’re interested in.
+Many sales reps choose to coast along, since the customer takes a more active role in the buying process.

 I’ve observed true, successful sales reps in action too.
 These reps are self-motivated and pursue prospects, pull leads through the funnel and strategically follow up with customers until the deal is closed, embodying the Challenger Sale methodology.